apetih/rtyping/README.md

 Shows an icon next to the player's job icon in the party list, and next to their nameplate if nearby.

 ## Limitations
 This plugin will only work with party members who are also using the plugin.
-It also does not work with chat-replacing plugins, as far as I am aware.
+It also does not work with chat-replacing plugins, unless added via IPC.

 The partylist marker will not show up for alliances.